 Thanks for your questions, Rebecca!
 The Perfecto 2 was a great choice, because of how low maintenance it is.

-One of the major parts that will need to be replaced is the Column pairs, which are the sieve beds of the Inogen One G3.
+One of the major parts that will need to be replaced is the Inogen One G3 columns, which are the sieve beds of the unit.
 The sieve bed works to filter out nitrogen from the air coming into the concentrator.
 It's the second filter that the air passes through to be concentrated into oxygen.

 You can keep your portable oxygen concentrator working at peak performance for as long as it should, by taking proper care of it.
 It should be treated just like any other electronic piece of equipment.
 Since you need it to help keep you healthy, it should be treated with even more care.